Edit

 Deploy this scenario

-The laboratory environment represents a simplified version of the architecture described in the article.
+The laboratory environment represents a simplified version of the architecture described in this article.
 You deploy two resource groups within the same subscription.
 The first resource group simulates the production environment, housing digital evidence, while the second resource group holds the SOC environment.

-Use the following button to deploy only the SOC resource group in a production environment.
+Select Deploy to Azure to deploy only the SOC resource group in a production environment.

 Deploy to Azure